 The following method, shown in FIG. 15, is appropriate for redetecting defects or other features already found by another inspection system on a substrate with a plurality of substantially identical features.
 It exploits previous knowledge that a feature exists in a given region (for example, Region I).
 It encompasses the following four steps:

-Detector B obtains a set of image data from Region I (at least a portion of it) (1502), the inspection system processes the data from all four data sets to redetect the defect which is already known to exist in Region I (1505).
+Detector A obtains a set of image data from Region I 60 (1501), the inspection system processes the data from all four data sets to redetect the defect which is already known to exist in Region I (1505).